peaqnetwork/peaq-pallet-transaction/README.md

 # Peaq Pallet Transaction

 #### Introduction
-The Peaq-Transaction smart contract is a message bridge to allow the provider/consumer to get their interesting event.
-After receiving the event, the consumer/provider can do other actions based on the event information.
+The Peaq-Pallet-Transaction is a message bridge to allow the provider/consumer to receive/dispatch transactional events from/to other parties on the network.
+Other actions can be triggered based on the event data the consumer/provider received.

 There are two scenarios here.
-1. The consumer sends the Extrinsic, service_requested, and the provider will check whether this event is for him.
-If so, the provider will use the information to check whether the balance is enough and start to charge.
+1. The consumer sends `service_requested` Extrinsic and the provider parsed the event data on receiving the event.
+The parsed data is used by the provider to check the Multi-sig wallet balance if it's sufficient to start the EV charging.
-2. The provider sends the service_delivered Extrinsic, and when the target user gets the event, he'll do further operations, for example, approving the multi-sig transaction.
+2. The provider sends the `service_delivered` Extrinsic, and further operations is performed when the target user gets the event.
+For example, approving a multi-sig transaction.

 In the future, we'll add types of message bridge between the provider and consumer to our system.